20 min read

 Machine Learning / AI

-AI and machine learning is widely used to imitate human intelligence and perform simple as well as complex functions like the ability to learn and analyze information, collect data, understand emotions of humans, or to solve complex business challenges and problems.
+AI and machine learning are widely used to imitate human intelligence and perform simple as well as complex functions like the ability to learn and analyze information, collect data, understand the emotions of humans, or solve complex business challenges and problems.

 We saw over just this past year the rapid growth of machine learning platforms and applications such as GitHub Copilot and more recently ChatGPT.
 These are both based on the OpenAI models.